School trips to Ypres and The Somme - WW1 Battlefields

 Further develop your students’ understanding of the events of WWI, and allow them to look at the war from the perspective of the French forces, by extending your trip with a day or more in Verdun.
 Call our dedicated History tours team to discuss further.

 Thiepval '14-18 Battles of the Somme' Museum

 Dedicated to the battles of the Somme and the Missing, this new museum has been built into the Thiepval Visitor Centre.
 The exhibition studies the history of the many battles of the Somme, paying particular attention to the most deadly battle of all - the Battle of the Somme 1916.
 This permanent exhibition displays artefacts, archaeological finds, multimedia displays and life-size installations and a 60 metre long mural which opens an imaginary window onto the 1st July battlefield.

-- Viewing WWI artefacts (examples of items include whistles, replica medals, drill rounds, regimental cap badges and button sticks) and new medicine and surgery items at NST's château
+- Viewing First World War artefacts (examples of items include whistles, replica medals, drill rounds, regimental cap badges and button sticks) and new medicine and surgery items at NST's château

-- Organised activities at the château (including a French night, snail tasting, mini Olympics, a disco or karaoke, Superhero Challenge, NST’s Got Talent, boules...and much more!)
+- Organised activities at the château (including a French night, snail tasting, mini Olympics, a disco, Superhero Challenge, NST’s Got Talent, boules...and much more!)

-- Excellent recreational facilities at the château (including a games room, a teachers’ bar, a shop, a floodlit football pitch, volleyball area and four hectacres of private grounds)
+- Excellent recreational facilities at the château (including a floodlit football pitch, volleyball area and four hectacres of private grounds)

 - Most other hotels can provide a room for groups to use in the evening for quizzes or discos